flljy940/tp/docs/UserGuide.md

 ### Filtering students by payment status : `filter-payment`

-Filters and shows a list of all students whose payment status matches the specified status.
+Filters and shows a list of students who have the specified payment status.

 Format: `filter-payment STATUS`